Russians launch offensive in Zaporizhzhia as indecision continues over Leopard tanks

 Top US general says it will be ‘very difficult’ to remove Russian forces from Ukraine in 2023

-Russian forces have launched an offensive in the Zaporizhzhia region in south-east Ukraine as Kyiv condemns the failure of its allies to provide modern heavy-duty tanks.
+Russian forces have launched an offensive in the Zaporizhzhia region in southeast Ukraine as Kyiv condemns the failure of its allies to supply modern main battle tanks.

 Moscow said they had launched “offensive operations” in the region on Saturday and claimed to control “more advantageous lines and positions”.